GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 If your students are joining from their own homes, they will a device (computer, tablet, phone, etc.) they can view the session on.

-How should we set up our learning space?
+How should I set up our learning space?

 If possible, set up your camera to show us your students.
 It is much more engaging and interactive if we can see them!

-What online etiquette to you expect from us?
+What online etiquette do you expect from us?

 Use the chat function only if asking or answering questions with the educator.